moebiussurfing/ofxBeatClock/README.md

 ## TODO
 * Improve on-the-fly pushing sync/tweaking BPM smoothly.
 * Test/improve all Ableton Link features like Ableton in slave mode or multiple peers. [?]
 * Finish the improved Audio Buffer-based clock to allow more precision.
 This seems important when moving/hiding the Window.
 Sometimes the sync is lost. [?]

-**PLEASE FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS OR ISSUES!**
+**FEEL FREE TO ADD MODIFICATIONS OR FEATURES AND TO SEND ME PULL REQUESTS OR ISSUES!**